 Current Management Practices & Policies:

 Missouri River Basin Water Management operates their reservoir system based on runoff predictions produced by the U.S. Army Corps of Engineers.
 The Corps produces a monthly forecast of the expected annual runoff each calendar year with improved forecasting updates for remaining months as the year progresses.
 This forecast takes into account present basin conditions, such as soil moisture and snowpack, as well as historical trends and long-range weather expectations.
-Each month, these runoff forecast estimates are used as input to a 3-week forecast, which forecasts reservoir inflows, releases, storage levels, and hydropower generation among other things.
+Each month, these runoff forecast estimates are used as inputs to a 3-week forecast, which forecasts reservoir inflows, releases, storage levels, and hydropower generation, among other things.
 The Corps has access to a wealth of in situ data and utilizes a regression analysis of the past thirty years for mountain snowpack runoff.
 However, there are several areas within the Upper Missouri River Basin that are relatively data-poor regions.
 For example, although mountain snowpack runoff is well known, there is little available information for surface water storage and snow water equivalents within the plains region of the basin.

 Decision Support Tools & Benefits: